TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 ## Contact:

-If you want to get in touch with me, or other users of my project, feel free to join the Matrix room of one of my other project [PussTheCat.org](https://pussthecat.org): [#pussthecat.org:pussthecat.org](https://matrix.to/#/#pussthecat.org:pussthecat.org).
+If you want to get in touch with me, or other users of my projects, feel free to join the Matrix room of one of my other project [PussTheCat.org](https://pussthecat.org): [#pussthecat.org:pussthecat.org](https://matrix.to/#/#pussthecat.org:pussthecat.org).

 If you want to contact me privately, see: https://pussthecat.org/about/.